Demi Moore, Ashton Kutcher call it quits

 But Hollywood can be cruel to celebrity couples and speculation about Kutcher straying from his marriage began to surface earlier this year.
 In September, Sara Leal, a 22-year-old part-time model told celebrity media that she had slept with Kutcher twice over a wild weekend of partying.

-She told Britain's The Sun newspaper "I was attracted to him, and he was attracted to me," and said that Kutcher had told her he and Moore were separated.
+She told Britian's The Sun newspaper "I was attracted to him, and he was attracted to me," and said that Kutcher had told her he and Moore were separated.

 Apparently, she couldn't forget.